karl-johan-grahn/phd_topic_ideas/content/algorithmic_management.md

 * Technical and practical ways in which employees can gain autonomy over data collection and sharing and the impact on performance and efficiency

 From private conversations over the years, it is clear that not all software engineers want to become managers.
-Modig (2023) did a well-attended presentation about the desire of staying as a developer in your entire career.
+Modig (2023) did a well-attended presentation about the desire of staying as a developer throughout your entire career.
 Given there is a need for the management role, and not everyone wants to pursue it, to which extend can it be automated with algorithms?

 ## Questions/hypotheses

-"And all that I can see is just another lemon tree" (Fool's Garden)
+_"And all that I can see is just another lemon tree"_ (Fool's Garden)

-The central question to analyze is how to benefit from algorithmic management in terms of total productivity, without making people just see another lemon tree, that is, without reducing their trust and motivation in the workplace.
+The central question to analyze is how to benefit from algorithmic management in terms of total productivity, without making people just see another lemon tree, that is, without reducing their trust in the workplace and their motivation for the work.

 Specifically, these questions are relevant for this project: